Wine bar or playground – the lay of the land depends on you

 With an average sized yard, you have a lot of options.
 A gazebo can provide a shady place for reading and second as a stage for future nuptials.
 Or as parents with young children, you can build a sandbox which is easily converted to a garden or koi pond down the road.

-Many new homes in Riverside accommodate all ages, with enough yard space for a moderate-sized swimming pool plus patio seating.
+Many new homes in the Inland Empire accommodate all ages, with enough yard space for a moderate-sized swimming pool plus patio seating.

 If you plan to spend a lot of time at the community pool, you may not feel you need to double your pleasure with a personal swimming hole in the backyard.
 For larger lots, it leaves you with an opportunity to purchase sizable patio furniture, build an overhang or satisfy more than one of your favorite features.

 New construction homes often have a spa-like master bath, but an outdoor jacuzzi tub means you can break out both kinds of bubbly with your friends.

 A fire pit with a seating arrangement that’s deep and wide may be the best plan imaginable.
 You can invest in some padded chaise lounge chairs to make the “ahhh factor” complete.

 The best ideas are those that cater to your personal style.
 Whether you’re a single stargazer or a young family who plans to use every square inch of space, your backyard needs to be the kind of retreat you desire.